tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * **Multi-indexing** is the process of indexing a dataset by more than one value.
 Multi-indexing is like using two bookmarks in a book.
 Each bookmark is an index, and depending on which index you go to, you'll get different content.

 * Multi-indexing is sometimes referred to as hierarchical indexing, as relationships can exist between indexes.
-For example, a state can be one index and a city can be another.
-Because a city belongs to a state, these indexes would be hierarchical.
+For example, a province can be one index and a city can be another.
+Because a city belongs to a province, these indexes would be hierarchical.

 * Multiple indexes are valuable because they enable dimensional data to be grouped and retrieved.